TwoStoryRobot/javascript/README.md

 // good

 /* This is a very long comment that continues on and goes over multiple lines,
- * saying something very long and details which all developers will appreciate
+ * saying something very long and detailed which all developers will appreciate
  * reading and thinking about. */

 // This is just a single line comment.